Most people are surprised at what level of noise can damage your hearing! Below is am Infographic giving you a rough idea of what your ears can take!

 “It sets exposure limit values and exposure action values with respect to the daily and weekly noise exposure level as well as peak sound pressure.
 The exposure limit values fixed at 87 decibels shall take into account the attenuation provided by personal protective equipment (hearing protectors) worn by the workers.
 The exposure action value is fixed at 80 decibels (lower value) and 85 decibels (upper value).”

-The laws in most countries are very similar; the employer must ensure that the employees hearing is protected.
-Following this law should not be overly expensive for the employers, however as hearing damage is usually permanent, not following these rules will possibly lead to some costly lawsuits!
+The laws in most countries are very similar; the employer must ensure that the employee's hearing is protected.
+Following this law should not be overly expensive for the employers, however, as hearing damage is usually permanent, not following these rules might lead to some costly lawsuits!

 Sometimes hearing loss can be caused by blockages in the ear.
 This type of hearing loss can be fixed.
-Examples of these type of blockage are:
+Examples of these types of blockage are:

 You can get drops from a pharmacy to help remove the build-up of wax.
-For all other problems, or if the drops do not work, you should see a medical professional, do not try to remove the objects, or put things in your ears yourself!
+For all other problems, or if the drops do not work, see a medical professional, do not remove the objects, or put things in your ears yourself!

 There are several types of hearing device, the ones that are suitable for your situation depend on several factors:

-Different types of protection are needed depending on the kind of noise, for example, short, loud noise, e.g. a gunshot, requires different protection from a more prolonged quieter noise, e.g., a leaf blower.
+Different protection are needed depending on the noise, for example, short, loud noise, e.g. a gunshot, requires different protection from a more prolonged quieter noise, e.g., a leaf blower.

-Some noises may require more than one type of protection for the person being exposed, due to its volume and length of exposure to it, e.g. jet aircraft
+Some noises may require over one type of protection for the person being exposed, because of its volume and length of exposure to it, e.g. jet aircraft

-You may need to be able to hear when you have the protection on.
-This may be because you need to communicate with your work colleagues, or there is the possibility of danger around you, if for example, you are hunting.
+You may need to hear when you have the protection on.
+This may be because you need to communicate with your work colleagues, or there is the possibility of danger around you, if, for example, you are hunting.

-In this case, you need something that will reduce the loud noises around you, without blocking all of the quieter sounds, and talking that is also occurring.
+Here, you need something that will reduce the loud noises around you, without blocking all the quieter sounds, and talking that is also occurring.